 Article A-4.6 Marks

-Marks are given on a scale from 1 to 10.
+Final marks are given on a scale from 1 to 10.
 Marks are given with a maximum of one decimal after the point.

 For final marks only decimals 0 or 5 can be given.
 Final marks between 5 and 6 (5.5) cannot be given.

 If the final mark is calculated on the basis of partial marks, all marks that are taken into account are marks with 1 decimal after the decimal point.
+If the final grade is calculated on the basis of partial figures, the individual partial figures will not be rounded.
+The final digit is calculated from the partial digits, with all digits after the decimal point.
+The final grade shall then be rounded in accordance with the provisions of paragraphs 1 and 2.

 Any final mark of 6.0 or higher counts as passed.